NamespaceV/Cards/README.md

 developed for Krong Godota on Polygon

-Game is base on an RPG system where players have a set of poke cards in hand
+Game is base on an RPG system where players have a set of poke cards in hand designed by Mlody

 Each suit represents a different aspect that defines the type of action e.g